James D. Bales

-James David Bales (November 5, 1915 in Tacoma, Washington - August 16, 1995 in Searcy, Arkansas) was an influential Bible professor, controversialist and administrator at Harding University (then Harding College) for almost forty years.
+James David Bales (November 5, 1915 - August 16, 1995) was an influential Bible professor, controversialist and administrator at Harding University (then Harding College) for almost forty years.

 Early life and education

 He was born in Tacoma, Washington, but soon moved to Albany, Georgia.
 He was eleven when his parents were both killed by a train.
 He then lived with his grandparents in Fitzgerald, Georgia and attended the Woodward Academy, where he was a wrestler.
 In 1932, he went to Georgia Tech High School, graduating in 1933.
-He received his bachelor of arts degree at Harding College, where he was also a state wrestling champion in 1936, and received a master's degree at George Peabody college, followed by a doctorate in theological studies at the University of California at Berkley.
+He received his bachelor of arts degree at Harding College, where he was also a state wrestling champion in 1936, and received a master's degree at George Peabody college, followed by a doctorate in theological studies at the University of California, Berkeley.

 Later life and work

 He was widely known for his conservative viewpoints, both in religious matters and in politics through his work with the college's American Studies Institute and an adjacent institute, the National Education Program.
 Working closely with the founder of the National Education Program (NEP), Harding President and nationally known conservative activist George S. Benson, Bales played a leading role in establishing Harding, through the work of the National Education Program and School of American Studies, as a nationally known center for conservative activism.
 He published, among other works, The Martin Luther King Story: a Study in Apostasy, Agitation, and Anarchy, which attacks King as a radical and a communist.